 Rolling over into a new car loan

 When you roll over your old car loan into a new one, you trade in your vehicle, and any negative equity gets applied to the new loan.
-For example, imagine you owe $10,000 on your current car loan, but your car’s trade-in value is $7,000.
+Most dealers set limits on your ability to do this.

 Rolling over through refinancing

-If you don’t want to trade in your vehicle but you’re hoping to pay less over time, you might consider refinancing your car loan.
-Usually, people refinance car loans for one (or more) of the following reasons:
+If you don't want to trade in your vehicle but you're hoping to pay less over time, you might consider refinancing your car loan.
+Rolling over through refinancing only makes sense if you have a better credit score than you did when you got the initial car loan.

 Pros and cons of rolling over a car loan